 How Does It Work?

-Here’s how website visitor identification software tracks your visitors.
+Here’s how to identify anonymous website visitors using software that tracks your visitors.

-Website visitor identification solutions use different technologies to convert your anonymous web traffic into leads.
+Website visitor identification software uses different technologies to convert your anonymous web traffic into leads.
 The primary way is through deterministic matching.
 Deterministic matching uses a common identifier (e.g., a visitor’s phone number or email address) to match their activity across multiple devices back to a unique data record.

 This method relies on cookies, pixels, or both to determine the identity of your website visitors.